matrix-io/matrix-documentation/docs/matrix-lite/getting-started/go.md

 ```

 <h3 style="padding-top: 0">Running main.go</h3>
-Once you have `main.go` ready, use the following command to our rainbow Hello World.
+Once you have `main.go` ready, use the following command to run our rainbow Hello World.
 ```
 go run main.go
 ```